LSBUGPG/1718/WeekTwo.md

 ## What can go wrong

+* cognitive distortions
+* procrastination
+* learned helplessness

-Countering cognitive distortions
+### Research cognitive distortions
+* what are cognitive distortions?
+* what is your most common automatic thought?

 ## What is programming?

 * Computer Science
-* a new language
+* a new language?
 * a new literacy

-## Programming exercise
+## Programming unplugged

 This is an exercise to show where the difficulty lies in programming.
-It should help you develop your empathy skills.
+It should also help you develop your empathy skills.

 ### Part 1
 * make a small Lego model, about 6 pieces